 HUD has a new requirement that for borrowers to use reverse mortgage proceeds to pay off an existing lien on which the borrower received $500 or more, the loan must have been in effect for at least 12 months.
-This includes any liens on which the borrower took out additional draws of $500 of more in the past 12 months such as Home Equity Lines of Credit (HELOC).
-This includes a single draw or cumulative draws that total $500 or more over a 12 month period.
+This includes any liens on which the borrower took out additional draws of $500 or more in the past 12 months, such as Home Equity Lines of Credit (HELOC).
+This includes single or cumulative draws totaling $500 or more over 12 months.

 If you refinanced and did not take any money out at the time, there is no seasoning requirement on the loan.
-For a borrower who did take money out of a refinance transaction, after December 15th you will just have to wait for 12 months under the new guidelines to apply for your reverse mortgage to pay off the loan.
+For a borrower who took money out of a refinance transaction after December 15th, you will have to wait 12 months under the new guidelines to apply for your reverse mortgage to pay off the loan.

-Borrowers with HELOCs really need to take care.
-Many borrowers use their HELOC as additional funds for living, to repair their homes and for a source of needed funds for unexpected expenses.
-The 12 month seasoning requirement could hurt these borrowers in that they may not be in a position to wait for 12 months between needed draws and the seasoning will begin anew after each time they reach cumulative draws of $500 in any 12 month period.
+Borrowers with HELOCs really need to take notice.
+Many borrowers use their HELOC as additional funds for living, to repair their homes, and as a source of needed funds for unexpected expenses.
+The 12-month seasoning requirement could hurt these borrowers in that they may not be able to wait for 12 months between needed draws, and the seasoning will begin anew after each time they reach cumulative draws of $500 in any 12-month period.

-Therefore, borrowers who actually use their HELOC would start a new 12 month seasoning period before they could get a reverse mortgage every time their cumulative draws in a 12 month period reached $500 if they needed the reverse mortgage to pay off that HELOC loan.
-If you have no draws on your line of credit, then there is no problem and you just have the same income and credit requirements to consider as all other borrowers beginning in March.
+Therefore, borrowers who actually use their HELOC would start a new 12-month seasoning period before they could get a reverse mortgage every time their cumulative draws in 12 months reached $500 if they needed the reverse mortgage to pay off that HELOC loan.
+If you have no draws on your line of credit, then there is no problem, and you have the same income and credit requirements to consider as all other borrowers beginning in March.

 What if you cannot locate a HUD-1 Settlement Statement for a lien on title?